KeralaBlockchainAcademy/PMAJAY-B1/33-Express/README.md

 5. You want to prevent abuse of your API by limiting the number of requests a user can make in a given period.
 Implement rate-limiting middleware that allows a user to make only 5 requests per minute.
 (Hard) (check out req.ip)

+6. Your application requires occasional maintenance, during which you want to return a "Service Unavailable" message for all routes.
+Implement middleware to handle this.

+7. Create middleware to log the IP address of the client making the request.

+8. You are developing a web application using Express.js and need to serve an HTML file at the root route (/).
+Implement the necessary code to achieve this.

+9.

 **References**
 -